• Skip to primary navigation

 Instructions

-1. Place the granulated sugar in a medium saucepan over medium heat.
+1. Place the sugar in a medium saucepan over medium heat.

-4. Then, still, on the heat, add the heavy cream in 2-3 times while mixing between each addition.
+4. Add the heavy cream in 2–3 additions while stirring.

-6. Add the sea salt and mix again.
+6. Add the fleur de sel and mix again.

-8. Pour the salted caramel sauce into a glass jar with a lid and store in the refrigerator.
+8. Pour into a glass jar and let cool

 Equipment